FBDev64/Homelab/Documentation/Pi.md

 ```

 ## Operating System

 I recommend using Raspberry PI OS lite bullseye.
 A very minimal OS(command line only) and it receives security updates.

 To download the OS, just grab the [Raspberry PI Imager](https://www.raspberrypi.com/software/) and choose your PI, OS and the MicroSD Card

 ## Remote Control

 I use SSH access with [Termius](https://termius.com/) and [Raspcontroller](https://play.google.com/store/apps/details?id=it.Ettore.raspcontroller&hl=en&referrer=utm_source%3Dgoogle%26utm_medium%3Dorganic%26utm_term%3Draspcontroller&pcampaignid=APPU_1_kVuSZorHNpv-7_UP9q-c2AM).
 It helps shutdown the Pi fastly.

 ## Containers and VMs

 One thing I don't recommend is using containers on the Pi Zero.
 It will make it buggy and slow.
-Prefer to run your Servers directly on the Pi Istelf, without a VM or containers.<br>
+Prefer to run your Servers directly on the Pi Istelf, without a VM or containers.

-<br>Run it only if you manage to upgrade the Pi with a Waveshare adapter and a heatsink.
+Run it only if you manage to upgrade the Pi with a Waveshare adapter and a heatsink.